teambit/docs/docs/environments/choose-an-environment.md

 }
 ```

 > Notice how an environment is not explicitly defined as an environment.
-This is true for all types of extensions and aspects.
+That is true for all types of extensions and aspects.
 ### Setting multiple environments
 A single workspace can use different environments for different sets of components.
 Setting an environment on a specific group of components is done by selecting the group and applying the environment.
 This is done using `teambit.workspace/variants`.
 To learn more about using 'variant' to select components, [see here](/docs/workspace/cascading-rules)